 Once you’ve installed this add-on on your WordPress website – along with the MemberPress plugin of course – you’ll be able to move your membership data from another site into MemberPress.

 The types of data that can be imported into MemberPress include:

-It’s also worth mentioning at this point, that you can also move non-membership data from other WordPress websites or even other platforms, into another WordPress website.
-This includes migrating from platforms like Blogger to WordPress or moving a hosted WordPress.com website to a self-hosted WordPress.org site as well as many other platforms.
+It’s also worth mentioning that you can also move non-membership data from other WordPress websites or even other platforms into another WordPress website.
+This includes migrating from platforms like Blogger to WordPress or moving a hosted WordPress.com website to a self-hosted WordPress.org site, as well as many other platforms.